 Don’t remove the tab until it’s time to replace

 As explained above – do not remove the plastic tab from the hearing battery until you are ready to use it.
 Removing the tab will expose the battery to oxygen and cause it to start working.
 Once the tab has been removed, replacing the tab will be ineffective.

 Implement a “breathing period” for your batteries

-Let the battery “breathe” for about one to seven minutes after removing the plastic tab before you place it (‘+’ – side up) into the battery door.
+Let the battery “breathe” for about one to five minutes after removing the plastic tab before you place it (‘+’ – side up) into the battery door.
 This allows the battery to activate optimally and can increase the battery life by a couple of days.

 Turn your hearing aid off when you’re not using it

 Just like many other battery-powered devices, turning your hearing aids off when not in use will improve the lifespan of your batteries.

 This includes overnight—when you’re sleeping, remove the batteries from your hearing aid, and place your hearing aid in the dehumidifier you received when you were fitted with your devices.
 Leave the battery door open to make sure that the dehumidifier, dehumidifying tablets, or sachets remove all excess moisture from the device.
 It is important that all excess moisture is removed to prevent the batteries from corroding.